Meta-packages: painless domain specific languages.

 Clark, Tony (2008) Meta-packages: painless domain specific languages.
 Technical Report.
 CETEVA.

 A meta-modelling approach based on meta-packages allows a wide range of DSLs to be defined in a standard way.
 The DSLs can be processed using standard object-based extension at the meta-level and existing tooling can easily be defined to adapt to the new languages.
 This paper introduces the concept of meta-packages

 |Item Type:||Monograph (Technical Report)|

-|Deposited On:||12 Jul 2010 07:11|
+|Date Deposited:||12 Jul 2010 07:11|